evigian/algorithmic-music/README.md

 ## Workflow

-This synthesis was composed with FoxDot library using a variety of its built-in methods like: SynthDefs, Pattern methods, functions and Generators, filters, effects and algorithmic manipulation.
-While FoxDot is a live coding environment mostly being used as a performing arts form giving the possibility for interactive programming in an improvised way, the present project is written in a form that can be reproduced in the given sequence as in the provided recorded file.
+This synthesis was composed with FoxDot library using a variety of its built-in objects and methods like: SynthDefs, Pattern methods, functions and Generators, filters, effects and algorithmic manipulation.
+While FoxDot is a live coding environment mostly being used as a performing arts form giving the possibility for interactive programming in an improvised way, the present project is written in a form that can be reproduced initially in the given sequence as in the provided recorded file.
 The recording was made on SuperCollider using the commands: `s.record;` and `s.stopRecording;`.
 The output file was converted to mp3 format using [Audacity](https://www.audacityteam.org/).

 ## Sound synthesis algorithms & techniques